patters-match/AmigaSetup/README.md

 # AmigaOS 3.2.3 bare install from PCMCIA SD/CF card
-This guide sets up an Amiga A600 with a bootable internal CF card from scratch.
-It's probably identical for an A1200, but these have a PCMCIA hardware bug that can prevent cards being reinitialised on reboot without [this fix](https://aminet.net/package/util/boot/CardReset).
+This guide sets up an Amiga A600 from scratch with a bootable internal CF card attached to its internal IDE interface.
+The steps are broadly identical for an A1200, but these have a PCMCIA hardware bug that can prevent cards being reinitialised on reboot without [this fix](https://aminet.net/package/util/boot/CardReset).

-This method only requires a working floppy drive, and assumes you have purchased a CF/SD card PCMCIA kit which includes a bootable Workbench floppy with PCMCIA support.
+The described method only requires a working floppy drive, and assumes you have purchased a CF/SD card PCMCIA kit which includes a bootable Workbench floppy with PCMCIA support.
 Various eBay sellers offer these kits.
 No WinUAE emulator, and no CD-ROM drive required.

 ## Make Install3.2 floppy
 With your system's original Kickstart ROM that can boot the PCMCIA floppy...